cognitedata/cognite-sdk-python/docs/source/index.rst

 Examples
 ^^^^^^^^
-You can find examples of using Cognite Data Fusion in Python `here <https://github.com/cognitedata/cognite-python-docs>`__.
-The GitHub repository has a collection of scripts and Jupyter Notebooks that explain how to perform different tasks in CDF.
+For a collection of scripts and Jupyter Notebooks that explain how to perform various tasks in Cognite Data Fusion (CDF) using Python, see the GitHub repository `here <https://github.com/  cognitedata/cognite-python-docs>`__.